j127/typescript_node_starter/README.md

 ## Building

 Write the application in the `src` directory and it will build (e.g., `tsc src/index.js`) to the `dist` directory.

+## More

+See also [this template](https://github.com/Microsoft/TypeScript-Node-Starter) for more ideas.